mithrandi/clj-amp/README.md

 #### defcommand

-A `defcommand` macro is provided for command definitions:
+A `defcommand` macro is provided in `clj-amp.command` for command definitions:

 ```clojure
 (defcommand name